mthurber82/readme_generator/README.md

 ## License

-This project is licensed under the undefined license.
+This project is licensed under the Apache license.

 ## Contributing